vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 I also had a watery flatulence when I went jogging, causing me to turn around.
 The flatulence was at around 12:58 PM.

+## 2025-02-11 night onward: shifted sleep cycle due to staying up late for some work stuff

+On 2025-02-11 going into 2025-02-12, I had to stay up late for time-sensitive work stuff that ended up going into an exception case.
+I ended up going to sleep at 3:29 AM, and had to skip some pre-sleep activities, like night-time bath, flossing and rinsing, emptying out the prepped rice, and cleaning the rice pot.
+I did make a point of brushing my teeth.

+I got up to urinate at 8:20 AM on 2025-02-12, checked some stuff with the work situation, and went back into bed shortly.
+I stayed in bed through the alarms set for 11:30 AM and 11:45 AM, and finally woke up at 11:53 AM.

+I skipped exercise to focus on the work situation.
+The situation finally got under control around 7:30 PM.
+I had a (mostly non-work) meeting with work colleagues at 8 PM that went on till 11 PM, and as a result my second meal was significantly delayed (I had it 11:35 PM to 12:07 AM).
+I finally went to sleep at 3:36 AM, a similar time as yesterday, albeit without having to skip any steps unlike yesterday's crash sleep.

+On 2025-02-13, I got up to urinate at 9:49 AM, then went back to sleep.
+I finally woke up at 11:54 AM.
+As the work situation was more under control, I skipped most exercises in order to shift my schedule back.
+I did end up finishing my second meal at 9:08 PM, which would have allowed me to go to sleep around 1 AM.
+However, I ended up catching up on small work items for a while and finally went to sleep at 2:36 AM.
+Still an hour earlier than the last two days, so progress.

+On 2025-02-14, I went to urinate at 10:01 AM, then went back to bed.
+I finally woke up at 11:49 AM.